Gwennid/africa-wgs-abc/ABC/fsc-simulations/pulse/readme.md

 This folder contains the code used for simulating genetic data under a migration model with pulses.
+The folders are as follow:

+- `def`: the three subfolders `high`, `intermediate` and `low` contain files with vectors of parameters (population size, migration rates etc).
+Each row corresponds to a simulation. `high` corresponds to migration rates in [0,1]; `intermediate` in [0,0.25]; and `low` in [0,0.01].
+The `.def_header` files contain the header row of the `.def` and are identical across migration intensity.
+Moreover, the `high` folder contains a subfolder for the `model-choice` simulations (eight scenarios) and a subfolder for the `parameter-estimation` simulations (two of the eight scenarios used for model choice).
+- `est`: these files are given as an example.
+They contain, for each parameter, information on the prior distribution (for example uniform distribution between 20 and 20000 for population size).
+These were not used in the simulations.
+- `tpl`: these files contains the genetic architecture and demographic model used by fastsimcoal.
+They are combined with a vector from the `.def` to simulate data.